Sultan Ali Lakhani

-Sultan Ali Lakhani is a Pakistani businessman and former senator who is the co-founder of the Lakson Group and owner of McDonald's Pakistan.
+Sultan Ali Lakhani (born 24 July 1948) is a Pakistani businessman and former senator who is the co-founder of the Lakson Group and owner of McDonald's Pakistan.
 He was a member of the Senate of Pakistan from March 1988 to March 1994.

 Early life

-He is an ethnic Gujrati and was born on 24 July 1948 in Gondia, Maharashtra, India.
+Lakhani was born on 24 July 1948 in Gondia, Maharashtra, India.
 He holds a degree in economics from the University of Karachi.

 Career

-Political career

-He was elected to the Senate of Pakistan as a candidate of Pakistan Muslim League on the general seat from Sindh.
+Lakhani was elected to the Senate of Pakistan as a candidate of Pakistan Muslim League on the general seat from Sindh.
 He was a member of the Senate between March 1988 and March 1994.

 He was arrested in 2000 on the orders of National Accountability Bureau (Pakistan) for alleged loan defaults and being a business partner of Hassan Nawaz, son of the former Prime Minister, Nawaz Sharif.
 They co-owned fast-food chain McDonald's (Pakistan).
 They were arrested for failing to pay back loans they had taken from various banks.

-Business career

 Lakhani is also the owner of Lakson Group and was the Honorary Consul of Mexico in Karachi.